justinvail/SinkConnectorTesting/README.md

 ## Prerequisites
 #### Docker
-This testing suite makes heavy use of docker containers using docker-compose.
+This testing suite makes heavy use of docker containers via docker-compose.
 #### Command line tools
 There are some prerequisites for running these scripts.
-If you are using a Mac and using Brew, you can run the [installMacPrereqs script](./shellScripts/installMacPrereqs.sh) to install all of them.
+If you are using a Mac and using [Brew](https://brew.sh/), you can run the
+[installMacPrereqs script](./shellScripts/installMacPrereqs.sh) to install all of them.
 The command line tools are:
 - avro-tools
 - jq
 - kcat
 #### Database
-The whole point of Kafka sink connector is to off load the data somewhere (usually a database).
+The whole point of Kafka sink connectors is to off load the data somewhere (usually a database).
 In this test, we are sinking the data into the local vbms database that is running in docker.
 The ***connection.url***, ***connection.user***, and ***connection.password*** in the [sink configuration](./connectConfigs/sinkConnector.json) is already setup for the local VBMS DB.
 However, we still need to create a table that matches the [schema](./schemas/ContentionEventBase.avsc).
 That create table statement is [createContentionEventLatest.sql](./sql/createContentionEventLatest.sql)

 ## How to use
-Once you have the prerequisites, all you need to do is run the [startAll script](./shellScripts/startAll.sh).
+Once you have the prerequisites set up, all you need to do is run the [startAll script](./shellScripts/startAll.sh).
 The script will describe what it is doing in real time.
-Once complete, you can check the output.
+Once complete, you can check the output in kafka and the database.

 ## Verifying results
 Once the [startAll script](./shellScripts/startAll.sh) is run, you can verify the results.
 This is done in three